 Airport lounge access can transform an otherwise gruelling layover into a relaxing respite.
-Lounges may offer free snacks and drinks (including complimentary alcoholic beverages), free Wi-Fi, plentiful comfortable seating, dedicated work areas, showers, sleep pods and even spa services.
+Lounges typically offer free snacks and drinks (including complimentary alcoholic drinks), free Wi-Fi, plentiful comfortable seating, dedicated work areas, showers, sleep pods and even spa services.
 It’s little wonder, then, that for many frequent fliers, lounge access is an especially coveted credit card feature.
-Let’s look at the lounge access cards that currently top the category in Canada.

 Scotiabank Passport Visa Infinite